digitaltrails/ddcutil-service/README.md

 The service was developed with the assistance of amendments to [libddcutil](https://www.ddcutil.com/) by @rockowitz.
 The current intention is to eventually package it with ddcutil/libddcutil.

+### Usage warning/guidelines

+When using this service, care should be taken to avoid excessively writing VCP values because there is likely some write-cycle limit/lifespan.
+Take care to avoid coding that might rapidly or infinitely loop (including in error situations or due to bugs).

+Unsupported manufacturer specific features should only be experimented with caution, some may have irreversible consequences, including bricking the hardware.

 ### Command-line and API Documentation

 Detailed documentation can be found in the two manual pages: